Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

-With my first business, I had not yet taken or even prepared for the exam I decided to start a business around.
+With my first business, I had not yet taken or even prepared for the exam I decided to start a business around and that was OK.

-Since I was decent at organizing information, I'd take good notes, and organize them.
-Then I'd put together a full blown course for others, hoping I'd make a little money along the way.
+Since I was decent at organizing information, I knew I could take good notes as I went through the material and organize them.
+From that, I planned to put together a full-blown course for others, hoping I’d make a little money along the way.

 The point here is you don’t have to be an expert.
 The desire to pursue an interest can go a long way.